Entering data, correcting errors, and creating reports can be an administrative nightmare. Fortunately, it doesn’t have to be that way.

 If you’re using separate systems to manage your data, answering questions and generating reports is a chore.
 The typical process of sifting through binders, pulling data from spreadsheets, and performing calculations pulls you away from other tasks that need your attention.
 Not to mention how much time it takes to bring data from paper to digital, and vice versa.

 With an integrated system, all your data is stored in one place so it’s available for analysis.
 You can view your data in real-time on dashboards to get a clear snapshot of training, inspections, and equipment status.
 Or, you can compile information from various sources for reporting with just a few clicks.
 Not only is it a more efficient process, it’s also more accurate.
+This is particularly true and necessary when considering a system for your chemical inventory needs

 4. Data access & sharing